JBarker90/ansible_tutorial/docs/ansible-improving_playbook.md

 ansible-playbook --ask-become-pass install_apache.yml
 ```

-### 1. Consolidating the installation plays a little bit.
-Instead of having two plays (one to install apache and the other to install php), I combined the two in a list.
+### 1. We can consolidate the installation plays a little bit.
+Instead of having two plays (one to install apache and the other to install php), we can combine the two in a list.

 ```
 ---